Helicopsis austriaca: Taxonomy

 H. austriaca was originally described as a new species of Helicopsis, but became later on a subspecies of H. striata.
 A recent comprehensive survey showed, that both H. austriaca and H. hungarica are no subspecies of H. striata, but separate species.
+Helicopsis austriaca forms a western subclade within the genus Helicopsis together with both previously mentioned congeners.

 Habitat and protection

 H. austriaca inhabits two different types of habitat, which represent both primary natural steppe: